 Weighing at 28.4lb / 12.9kg the Burley D Lite is still relatively lightweight.
 Adding the suspension, larger wheels (more on that below), and a bigger cargo space meant an extra 5lb / 2.26kg, compared to the Tail Wagon.
 I noticed the extra weight while toting Sora, but it’s well worth the extra few pounds considering the more rugged features and suspension.

 The built-in handle bars are brilliantly designed.
 Because they’re integrated into the trailer, you don’t have to worry about carrying the extra bar like with the Tail Wagon.
 The angle of the bar is also adjustable so that you can make ergonomic changes depending on whom is pushing the trailer.

-As a bonus, we put a Go-Pro mount on the handle bar and got some fantastic footage from a unique perspective during our trip.
+As a bonus, the handlebar doubles as the perfect Go-Pro mount.
+It gave us got some fantastic footage from a unique perspective during our trip.
 We call it the Burley Cam.

 The wheels on the Burley D Lite are definitely premium.
 They are 20″ compared to the 16″ on the Tail Wagon.
 The extra height is perfect for off road riding and when you know there are going to be obstacles.

 The push button quick releases make taking the wheels off super easy.
 No more futzing with trying to get the right torque and tightness.
 You simply push the button and the wheels pop off.